Mission Trip to Dominican Republic, border with Haiti. spectacular views, montanous, beautiful village in Dominican Republic.

 Welcome to Juan Santiago, Elias Piña (state) here its called "Provincia"

-Population approx. 10k, major problems stomach pains (parasites), blood sugar, high blood pressure, no jobs, almost 99% work is agriculture -
+Population approx. 10k, major problems are stomach pains (parasites), blood sugar, high blood pressure, no jobs, almost 99% work is agriculture -

 hard labor no machinery.